zf-fr/zfr-mailchimp/README.md

 # ZfrMailChimp, a MailChimp PHP Library

+> This library is a work-in-progress, not complete yet

 ## Introduction

 This is an unofficial MailChimp PHP client for interacting with the v2 REST MailChimp API.
 If you are looking